graphitemaster/neothyne/docs/BUILDING.md

 The preferred method for binaries is to use the included Visual Studio solution with Visual Studio 2015 or higher.

-Note: Visual Studio 2015 project files are setup to produce binaries using a relatively new C run time.
-If you need binaries on older versions of Windows, change the runtime library or use the alternative method
+Visual Studio 2015 project files are setup to produce binaries using a relatively new C run time.
+If you need binaries on older versions of Windows, change the runtime library or use the alternative method.

 ### MingW
 The alternative method is to use a MingW toolchain with a version of gcc >= 4.9.2